okseong/EnactBrowser/Scenarios/Real/ver.87/SOP/DOM Access/Scenario #2/README.md

-# Scenario #1
+# Scenario #2

-The child iframe was able to access the parent iframe's DOM.
+The parent iframe was able to access the child iframe's DOM.

 ## Environment